 An Indian man pours water on his face during a hot summer day in Hyderabad, India, Sunday, May 24, 2015 (Photo: AP)

-Hundreds of people, mostly from poorer sections of society, die at the height of summer every year across the country, while tens of thousands suffer power cuts from an overburdened electricity grid.
+Hundreds of people -- mainly from the poorest sections of society -- die at the height of summer every year across the country, while tens of thousands suffer power cuts from an overburdened electricity grid.